AppSecure-nrw/security-belts/blue/conduction-of-threat-modeling.md

 # Conduction of Threat Modeling

+## Activities

-Identify threats by performing threat modeling for your product including all (internal & external/third-party) components (e.g., services, databases) and interactions between them.
+- Identify threats by performing threat modeling for your product including all (internal & external/third-party) components (e.g., services, databases) and interactions between them.
-A common threat modeling framework is [STRIDE](https://en.wikipedia.org/wiki/STRIDE_(security)).
+- A common threat modeling framework is [STRIDE](https://en.wikipedia.org/wiki/STRIDE_(security)).
-Keep the model up to date and perform regularly reviews of the security mechanisms of your architecture.
+- Keep the model up to date and perform regularly reviews of the security mechanisms of your architecture.

 ## Benefits